Meet the Team

 Mark Rosekind was appointed by President Obama to be the 15th Administrator of the National Highway Traffic Safety Administration (NHTSA).
 Serving from 2014 to 2017, he led the development and issuance of the first-ever Federal Automated Vehicles Policy, the founding of the Road to Zero coalition, and aggressive oversight of safety in the automobile industry, including the nation’s largest product safety recall in U.S history.
 Previously, Rosekind served as the 40th member of the National Transportation Safety Board (NTSB).
 Rosekind also founded Alertness Solutions, a scientific consulting firm that specialized in fatigue management.
 He also directed the Fatigue Countermeasures Program at NASA’s Ames Research Center and served as chief of the Aviation Operations Branch in the Flight Management and Human Factors Division.
 Rosekind earned his B.A. with honors from Stanford University, his M.S., M.Phil., and Ph.D. from Yale University, and completed a postdoctoral fellowship at the Brown University Medical School.
 Rosekind presently leads Zoox’s efforts to safely develop, test, and deploy autonomous vehicles.

 Dr. David Rapoport, MD is director of research in integrative sleep medicine at the Icahn School of Medicine at Mount Sinai.
 He holds multiple US and European patents for improvements on nasal continuous positive airway pressure (CPAP) as a treatment for sleep apnea.
 Rapoport is founder and president of the Foundation for Research in Sleep Disorders, a nonprofit that has contributed to the education of future sleep scientists and has funded research leading to development of new techniques in sleep medicine.
-He is on the Medical Advisory Board of the American Sleep Apnea Association and was president and a board member of the American Lung Association of the City of New York.
+He was president and a board member of the American Lung Association of the City of New York.

 Dr. Girardin Jean-Louis is a Professor of Population Health and Psychiatry at NYU Langone Health and is the Director of the NHLBI-funded Program to Increase Diversity in Behavioral Medicine and Sleep Disorders Research (PRIDE) Summer Institute.
 Currently serving on the National Advisory Council for the National Center for Complementary and Integrative Health, Jean-Louis has pioneered the field of sleep medicine as it particularly applies to low-income and minority communities.
 He has been involved in numerous, pivotal NIH-funded studies that have produced over 375 publications, with his research appearing in over 180 scientific conference proceedings and book chapters as well as 195 peer reviewed scientific journals.
 He also received an NIA Career Leadership Award to develop a Center on Translational Sleep and Circadian Sciences.
 His past experiences also include serving for three years on the National Heart, Lung, and Blood Institute (NHLBI)’s Sleep Disorders Research Advisory Board, and for four years as a member of the Cancer, Heart, and Sleep Epidemiology (CHSB) study section, and the NHLBI Special Emphasis Panel/Scientific Review Group.
 His work has laid the foundation for increasing health equity within vulnerable communities by addressing patient-, provider-, and system-level barriers that hinder the adoption of healthful practices.